 New baby appointments

 Families of newborns or young babies are welcome to come in for a "new baby visit," during which a clinician will review medical history, discuss development, provide education, and answer family questions.
-New baby visits are considered an introductory visit to the Healthy Beginnings team for children younger than age 3.

-The Healthy Beginnings Team cares for children from 6 months to 2.5 years old and provides a comprehensive evaluation using a multidisciplinary team approach.
-In this clinic, young children have individual appointments with specialists in developmental pediatrics, physical therapy, and speech language pathology with expertise in feeding and swallowing, and a hearing screen with a pediatric hearing specialist (audiologist) for those who need it.
+The Multidisciplinary Team cares for children from 6 months to 2.5 years old and provides a comprehensive evaluation using a multidisciplinary team approach.
+In this clinic, young children have individual appointments with specialists in developmental pediatrics, physical therapy, speech language pathology with expertise in feeding and swallowing, and a hearing screen with a pediatric hearing specialist (audiologist) for those who need it.
 Children are seen by this team every six months.

-Regression and Down syndrome disintegrative disorder (DSDD)
+Down syndrome regression disorder (DSRD)